openafs-contrib/openafs-robotest/docs/source/tests.rst

 Mountpoint tests

 * Create a Mountpoint to a Nonexistent Volume
+* Create a Mountpoint to a Nonexistent Volume in root.cell volume
 * Make and Remove a Mountpoint
+* Make and Remove a Mountpoint in root.cell volume
 * Make and Remove a Mountpoint with Command Aliases

 Pag